 What is a payment gateway?

 A payment gateway is a “middleman” between clients and merchants.
-It is a software that makes online transactions possible by transmitting sensitive information from the client to the payment processing parties to safely deposit funds in the merchant account.
+It is a software that makes online transactions possible by transmitting sensitive payment details from the client to the payment processing parties to safely deposit funds in the merchant account.
 Furthermore, a payment gateway does more than transmit data.

 First, it verifies that the customer has funds on their card, digital wallet, or any other payment method to cover the purchase.
 Then, it uses encryption technology to ensure the protection of sensitive information processed inside the system.
 Finally, a payment gateway protects the merchant from any possible fraud.
 Such systems typically have fraud and chargeback prevention systems to help clients avoid financial losses.

-Payment gateway vs merchant account
+Payment gateway VS merchant account

-A payment gateway is software that handles communication between the customer, the merchant, and the bank.
-In contrast, a merchant account is a specialized bank account that allows merchants to accept and process payments.
 Merchants can open an account directly via financial institutions.
-They can also do it with the help of payment service providers or payment gateway vendors providing merchant account services.
+They can also do it with the help of payment service providers or third-party payment gateway providers offering merchant account services.
 When the merchant registers a merchant account, they acquire a Merchant Identification Number (MID) for processing electronic transactions.

-Payment gateway vs payment service provider
+Payment gateway VS payment service provider

 A Payment Service Provider (PSP) refers to companies that provide various financial technology products.
 They typically include a payment gateway and additional tools to streamline the payment flow for merchants.

 PSPs act as payment gateway vendors that provide and maintain transaction processing software.

-In essence, while a payment gateway is an integral part of the payment process, PSP is a provider of a complex solution that may include various services beyond the gateway itself.
+In essence, while an online payment gateway is an integral part of the payment process, PSP is a provider of a complex solution that may include various services beyond the gateway itself.

-Payment gateway development: Pros
+Custom payment gateway development: Pros

 Cost-efficiency in the long run